Rejection Sensitive Dysphoria (RSD) & How to Manage It

 What is Rejection Sensitive Dysphoria?

-RSD is an intensely unpleasant and debilitating emotional sensitivity that many people with ADHD experience when we feel we have been rejected, criticised or not meeting expectations.
+Research by Dr William Dodson suggests that 99% of people with ADHD experience RSD, an intensely debilitating emotional sensitivity triggered when we feel rejected, criticised or not meeting expectations.

 RSD negatively influences almost all aspects our lives.
 RSD can makes it difficult for us to have secure healthy relationships with others and to make decisions that are good for us.
 Debilitated with shame and anxiety, we often disengage from self nurturing activities and engage in self destructive behaviour.